Thousands of Resources. Ready to help.

-$4.35 million awarded to 74 businesses in first round of Michigan Small Business Relief Program loans
+$4.7 million in additional loans made to 71 businesses through MEDC Michigan Small Business Relief Program

 Michigan Small Business Relief Program Grant Awards